Cleveland Clinic Lerner Research Institute Logo

 This is a FORTRAN program written by Nancy Obuchowski which implements the Obuchowski-Rockette method for analyzing multireader and multimodality ROC data.
 The program produces nonparametric estimates of ROC area, but allows for the comparison of user-input parametric AUCs, partial AUCs, or sensitivities at a fixed FPR (see "Format B" for examples).

-Note: the assumption that there can only be one test result per patient (i.e., no clustered data) is needed only for "Format A." For "Format B," one could first use software that handles clustered data to get estimates of the ROC areas and their variance-covariance matrix, and then these estimates could be entered into OBUMRM2 via "Format B."
+Note: The assumption that there can only be one test result per patient (i.e., no clustered data) is needed only for "Format A." For "Format B," first use software that handles clustered data to get estimates of the ROC areas and their variance-covariance matrix, and then these estimates can be entered into OBUMRM2 via "Format B."

 (for rating or continuous data) ===> MULTIVARIATEROC.S